Torey Akers

 Portrait Trump blasted as ‘truly the worst’ removed from Colorado Capitol building

-The portrait, which was commissioned in 2019, caught the ire of the president, who claimed the painting was "purposefully distorted"
+The painting, which was commissioned in 2019, caught the ire of the president, who claimed it was "purposefully distorted"

 ICA Boston launches $100,000 award for women artists, with Sarah Sze winning inaugural edition